gtogbes/aws-bootcamp-cruddur-2023/journal/week4.md

 # Week 4 — Postgres and RDS
+This week I accomplished task listed on the week four to do, I implemented home/activities page to show the name of user that made a post Created a lambda function and used a lambda layer to created cognito user data in RDS.
+Successfully got user to show up in RDS database, this was validated by querying the database to return all users

+# INSTRUCTIONS AND STEPS
+* This instruction is from Omenking repo Journal

 To connect to psql via the psql client cli tool remember to use the host flag to specific localhost.